raulfrias/f1survivor/README.md

   <img src="dist/assets/images/F1-Logo.png" alt="F1 Survivor Game" width="150">
 </p>

-Welcome to **F1 Survivor**, a web-based game where your Formula 1 knowledge and a bit of luck will determine if you can outlast the competition and survive the entire F1 season!
+Welcome to **F1 Survivor**, a web-based game where your Formula 1 knowledge determines if you can outlast the competition:

 ## How to Play

-The rules are designed to be simple yet challenging:
+F1 Survivor is a league-based game where your Formula 1 knowledge determines if you can outlast the competition:

+1. **Join or Create a League:** Every game is played within a league.
+Create your own or join with an invite code.
-1.  **Pick a Driver:** Before each GP, choose one driver from the official grid.
+2. **Pick a Driver:** Before each GP, choose one driver from the official grid.
-2.  **No Repeats:** You cannot pick the same driver more than once throughout the season.
-Strategic planning is key!
+3. **No Repeats:** You cannot pick the same driver more than once throughout the season (per league).
+4. **Change Picks Freely:** Modify your pick unlimited times before the race starts - other players won't see your changes.
-3.  **Top 10 Finish:** If your chosen driver finishes in the top 10 in that GP, you survive and advance to the next race.
+5. **Top 10 Finish:** If your chosen driver finishes in the top 10, you survive and advance to the next race.
-4.  **Forgot to Pick?** If you forget to make a selection for a GP, the system will automatically assign you the driver who qualified in 15th place (P15) for that race.
-5.  **Elimination:** If your chosen (or auto-assigned P15) driver finishes outside the top 10 (or does not finish - DNF), you're out of the game!
+6. **Forgot to Pick?** Auto-assigned P15 qualifier if you miss the deadline.
+7. **Batch Results Processing:** After each race ends (plus 8-hour buffer for penalties), all picks are processed against official F1 results.
+8. **Elimination:** Finish outside top 10 = eliminated from the league (but you can still spectate).
+9. **Multiple Leagues:** Join multiple leagues simultaneously, each with independent pick histories.
-6.  **Last One Standing:** The goal is to be the last player surviving in the league.
+10. **Last One Standing:** Be the last player surviving in your league.

 ## Development Setup